microsoft/aed-content-nasa-su20/PythonBasicsModule/3-Arithmetic.md

 # Arithmetic

+Math is used frequently in computer science and the concepts will be great tools for your coding arsenal.
+Python has many features that allow you to perform computations on numbers.

+## Simple Calculations

 Similar to a calculator you, can use the operators + , - , * , and / in Python.

 For example, write the following in the editor and then click the run button to see the output.